Jsilver004/inter-vlan-defense-lab/README.md

 ## 7. VLAN Hopping Protection

 In addition to restricting inter-VLAN comminucation through ACL enforcement, the lab also addresses VLAN hopping risks caused by inseucre switch port configurations.

+### VLAN Hopping Risks

+Switch ports that are configured using dynamic trunking mode can negiotate trunk connects through Dynamic Trunking Protocol (DTP).
+This introduces a security risk, as an attacker may attempt to form an unahtorized trunk connection to gain access to other VLANs.

+A misconfigured switch port may allow:
+- Unauthorized VLAN access
+- Traffic sniffing across VLANs
+- Lateral movement between departments
+- Expansion of attack surfaces

+### Insecure Configuration

+To mitigate this risk, the following protections were implemented:
+- Disabled Dynamic Trunking Protocol (DTP)
+- Force the port into access mode
+- Restrict the port to a single VLAN
+- Prevent unauthorized trunk negiotation

+Example:
+ switchport mode access
+ switchport access vlan 10
+ switchport non-negotiate

+Security Impact: By forcing the port into static access mode and disabling DTP negiotation, unauthorized trunk formation was prevented: This mitigates the chances of VLAN hopping attacks and strengthens network segmentation by ensuring devices can only access their assigned VLAN.

+Validation: Testing confirmed unauthorized VLAN access through trunk negotiation was no longer possible after secure port configurations were applied.